antaldaniel/dataandlyrics/content/post/2021-07-15-marie_de_la_montagne/index.md

 We really would need more time to talk :)!

+## More about Marie de la Montagne

-Find more of about Marie and her work on [instagram](https://www.instagram.com/mariedelamontagne/?hl=en) or her [website](https://mariedelamontagne.com/)
+Find more of about Marie and her work on [instagram](https://www.instagram.com/mariedelamontagne/?hl=en) or her [website](https://mariedelamontagne.com/) and make sure to check out her music:

 <!--  This code is copy pasted from Spotify.
 You can adjust the height to look better.  -->
 <iframe src="https://open.spotify.com/embed?uri=spotify%3Aartist%3A0AGWpc8nl5NQNkvsz75rkF" width="700" height="433" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+## More about Listen Local

+*[Listen Local](https://dataandlyrics.com/tag/listen-local/) is developing transparent algorithms and open source solutions to find new audiences for independent music.
+We want to correct the injustice and inherent bias of market leading big data algorithms.
+If you want* `your music and audience` *to be analysed in Listen Local, fill* [this form](https://www.surveymonkey.com/r/ll_collector_2020) *in.
+We will include you in our demo application for local music recommendations..*